-Why are people interested in CBD?
+Why are people interested in CBD and hemp Oil?

 People are interested in CBD with more mainstream news about it almost daily, and the buzz generates even more interest.
 The claims of CBD’s reported benefits are intriguing people who may suffer from the conditions.
 Kroger, the largest grocery retailer in the U.S., has joined the marketing of CBD.
 Kroger joined Walgreens, CVS, Vitamin Shoppe, and GNC, among many others.
 Why are all of these retail giants joining the CBD rush?
 It’s simple.
 The consumer wants it, and it’s flying off the shelves.